 Norma: I am now a counsellor and psychotherapist, counselling children in schools (play therapy/art therapy) from dysfunctional and disaffected backgrounds as well as adults from an integrative approach.
 Let's say I'm an all-rounder!
 In 2011/12 I was deputy Mayoress of Rushmoor Borough Council and I am now Mayoress of the same Borough for the municipal year May 2012/13.

 Peter: Meeting people from all walks of life – the Buckingham Palace Garden Party one day and then working with young homeless people the next.

 Norma: Like Peter said, It's been a very busy year, with the Queen's Golden Jubilee, meeting the Dalai Lama, Olympic games, openings, meeting people from all walks of life, attending other civic events, meeting other mayoresses and mayors in other towns and cities plus delegates from aboard, and raising money for three of our charities: Step by Step (homelessness), The Source (dysfunctional and disaffected young people) and Parity for Disability (with physical and multiple disabilities), young people's charities within Rushmoor.
 All three charities cater for young people in different ways.

 Peter: Knights Park Bar.

-Norma: Raising money for charity, being an member of the surf chicken society, working in the bar and in student finance and driving students home after a drunken night out in the bar, and also being intoxicated myself (never again).
+Norma: Raising money for charity, being a member of the Surf Chicken Society, working in the bar and in student finance and driving students home after a drunken night out in the bar, and also being intoxicated myself (never again).

 Peter and Norma: As Mayor and Mayoress of Rushmoor, welcoming the Dalai Lama to a crowd of more than 6,000 at Aldershot Football Stadium.